Proceeding With Caution After Getting Pulled Over

 - Indiana, Ohio and Kentucky’s implied consent laws do require you to take a Breathalyzer if an officer requests it.
 While the officer cannot force you to take a Breathalyzer, you will lose your license for a year if you decline.

 Do Not Give Permission For A Search Or Seizure

 If a police officer asks to search your vehicle, politely decline.
 You do not have to let cops search your car.
 Cops need a search warrant or probable cause before they can search your car without your permission.
 However, if you do grant them permission, then they can use anything that they find in your car against you.

 If an officer suspects that you have illegal drugs in the car, he or she will call for a trained K-9 to sniff for the drugs.

 If the officer arrests you for OWI or any other charge, you should stay silent and request an attorney.
 Sometimes, police officers may tell you that you must talk to them, or that you will be in greater trouble if you do not speak.
 This is not true: do not give an interview before consulting a lawyer.

 We cannot overstate the importance of this point.
-Attorney David Zerbe can help ensure that law enforcement follows proper procedures and respects your rights.
+The Zerbe Firm can help ensure that law enforcement follows proper procedures and respects your rights.